 Lisa Tendrich Frank, an independent scholar who is the author of The Civilian War: Confederate Women and Union Soldiers During Sherman’s March (2015) and the co-editor of Household War: How Americans Lived and Fought the Civil War (2020).
 She studied the U.S. Army’s use of “domestic warfare”–the intentional gendered attacks by soldiers on non-combatants and households–to successfully achieve victory.

-Molly Mersmann is a graduate student at Purdue University, where she studied the physically devastated landscape of the post-war South.
+Molly Mersmann, a graduate student at Purdue University, studied the physically devastated landscape of the post-war South.

-David Gerleman teaches at George Mason University, where he researched Civil War horses, including training methods, transportation, veterinary treatment, and death.
+David Gerleman of George Mason University researched Civil War horses, including training methods, transportation, veterinary treatment, and death.

-Joshua Bader is a doctoral student at Mississippi State University.
+Joshua Bader, a doctoral student at Mississippi State University.
 His research explored the way mid-nineteenth century Americans saw their place in the world, and what that world thought of Americans.

 Daniel Sunshine is a graduate student at the University of Virginia.
 He studied Confederate loyalties in West Virginia.

 Viven Rendleman is a PhD candidate at Duke University.
 She researched the way that mobility and movement impacted questions of citizenship for nineteenth century Americans.